 - Further information

-You can choose between two main approaches to ‘managing’ the third stage of labour: physiological management and active management.
+Usually, you will have discussions with your midwife about the different options for the third stage before you go into labour.
+These can be noted in your birth plan.
+You can choose between two main approaches to “managing” the third stage of labour: physiological management and active management.

 An active, or managed, third stage